-CPS / GPS ONGOING UNIT
+CPS / GPS INTAKE UNIT

 The combined Child Protective and General Protective Services ongoing unit provides both Child Protective and General Protective treatment services to children and their families.